Utility Commands

 docs

-Generate and serve interactive documentation for your agentic workflows.
-The docs command group provides subcommands for generating data files, serving a documentation site, and running tests.
+Build and serve interactive documentation for your agentic workflows.
+The docs command scans your project, generates documentation data, and starts an HTTP server in one step.

 Options: